 Greater Yellowstone Botanical Tour

-The Greater Yellowstone Botanical Tour, or GYBT, was conceived as a self-guided, audio tour that activates the Sculpture Trail and the outdoor spaces of the Museum.
-In collaboration with the Teton Botanical Garden and the Nature Conservancy thousands of new plantings have been rooted along the Sculpture trail, emphasizing native plants and regional ecosystems.
-The audio tour focuses on three local biomes, the Sagebrush Steppe, the Wildflower Meadow, and the Aspen Grove.
-The audio tour officially opened on July 9th, 2022.
+The Greater Yellowstone Botanical Tour, or GYBT, is a long-term initiative that activates the Sculpture Trail and the outdoor spaces of the Museum.
+In collaboration with Teton Botanical Garden and the Nature Conservancy of Wyoming, thousands of new plantings have been rooted along the Sculpture Trail, emphasizing native plants and regional ecosystems.
+A Museum app tour, available in both English and Spanish, engages visitors with artwork from the Museum’s permanent collection and three local biomes: the Sagebrush Steppe, the Wildflower Meadow, and the Aspen Grove.
+The app tour officially opened on July 9th, 2022.

 Plants that are native to an area have grown there naturally, over many years, without human intervention.
 The Greater Yellowstone Ecosystem, of which Jackson is a part, is one of the largest intact ecosystems on earth.
 It is home to over 1,000 native plants that are linked to the survival of countless species, including humans.
 Follow the Sculpture Trail to visit three unique habitat types in this ecosystem and to learn about dozens of native plants, from colorful wildflowers to rustling trees.
 The Botanical Tour supports the vision of Walter J. Hood, the award-winning landscape architect who designed the Museum’s Sculpture Trail.
 Hood’s vision uses natural contours of the landscape and native plants to create a profound interface between nature and art.
 Let the diversity of the surrounding flora inspire you as it has inspired artists throughout the centuries.
 Consider nurturing native plants where you live—they are beautiful, easy to care for, and vital to supporting the wildlife with whom we share a home.